 18. Nu Couché au coussin Bleu by Amedeo Modigalani – $ 142 Million

 A third painting by Amedeo Modigliani from the same series has also made it to the list.
-The title of the painting translates to Reclining Nude on Blue cushion.
-This painting was completed by the Italian painter in 1916.
+The title of the painting translates to Reclining Nude on Blue Cushion.
+This painting was completed by an Italian painter in 1916.
 The title of the painting focuses on the areas of the picture that are most important in the visual field.
 A viewer is likely to look at the subject first and then the stunning bright blue cushion on which she reclines.

-This oil on canvas painting is now a property of Russian businessman and collector Dmitry Rybolovlev since 2012.
+This oil on canvas painting is now the property of Russian businessman and collector Dmitry Rybolovlev since 2012.
 The painting was bought for 118 million USD in 2012 and would be worth around 142 million USD in 2023.

 19. Nu au Plateau de Sculpteur by Pablo Picasso – $134.53 Million

 Nu au Plateau de Sculpteur is a 1932 oil painting by Pablo Picasso.
-The title translates to ‘Nude, Green Leaves and Bust’.
+The title translates to ‘Nude, Green Leaves, and Bust’.
 The painting features a nude woman, a green plant, and a stone bust as the main subjects.

 The painting was sold at a Christie’s New York auction in 2010 to Leonard Blavatnik for a sum of 106.5 million USD.
 In today’s time, the painting is worth 134.53 million USD.